 Movie Review: "Annabelle: Creation"

-When Samuel (Anthony LaPaglia) and Esther Mullins (Miranda Otto) lose their daughter, Annabelle (Samara Lee), to a tragic car accident, they fall into a desperate depression.
+When Samuel (Anthony LaPaglia) and Esther Mullins (Miranda Otto) lose their daughter Annabelle (Samara Lee) to a tragic car accident, they fall into an equally tragic depression.
 In that depression, they pray to be able to communicate with their daughter again.
 When they start making contact with Annabelle, they give her spirit permission to enter Annabelle's favorite doll.
-They soon realize that the entity they allowed into their home is not their daughter but (instead) is an extremely evil entity, so they lock the doll away in a closet within the house.
+However, they quickly realize that the entity they allowed into their home is not their daughter, but is instead, an extremely evil entity, so they lock the doll away in a closet within the house.

 Twelve years later, the Mullins decide to take in a group of orphans with the hopes that it will serve as their penance.
-The Mullins soon realize that bringing a group of curious young girls into the house is all that the evil entity needed to break free from its closet-prison and unleash its malicious nature upon the Mullins (and their home) once again.
+Little do they realize, bringing a group of curious young girls into the house is all that the evil entity needed to break free from its closet-prison.
+Due to the curiosity of some of the girls, Annabelle has been freed.
+The Mullins have locked her away for a long time, but her malicious nature has not subsided.
+Now she is ready to unleash that nature upon the Mullins home once again.